MSGhero/haxe-things/README.md

 haxe-things
 ===========

-Miscellaneous Haxe stuff I make that might be useful
+Miscellaneous Haxe stuff I make that might be useful.

+Includes an automatic build versioner and a JSON preparse macro (parses during compilation).